Devyansh001t/HandsOnSparkStr/README.md

 ### Approach & Methodology
 * **Offline Model Training:** The pipeline reads historical baseline ride metrics from `training-dataset.csv`.
 The independent feature (`distance_km`) and the targeted label (`fare_amount`) columns are cleanly cast to double-precision numbers.
 A `VectorAssembler` transforms the raw `distance_km` column into a dense feature vector layer, which is subsequently passed to fit a `LinearRegression` model instance.
 Once fitted, the pipeline state is written directly to disk at `models/fare_model`.
 * **Real-Time Inference:** The streaming program sets up an input stream bound via a network socket connection on port 9999.
 The JSON payloads are unmarshalled against a predefined structured schema using `from_json`.
 * **Anomaly Detection:** The pre-trained `LinearRegressionModel` is loaded from disk and maps predictions over the live streaming vector space.
-An inline arithmetic transformation evaluates the absolute mathematical difference between the actual trip cost and the model's generated estimation:
+An inline arithmetic transformation evaluates the absolute mathematical difference between the actual trip cost and the model's generated estimation
-  $$\text{deviation} = |\text{fare\_amount} - \text{prediction}|$$
-  Any transaction displaying significant statistical variance is isolated in real-time as a potential pricing anomaly and flushed to the console log using `append` mode.

 ### Verified Output (Batch 95)
 <img width="842" height="166" alt="Task4sample95" src="https://github.com/user-attachments/assets/a236eb5b-24bf-4702-a046-ddf2b8b6ff89" />